metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

-- `includes` (Attributes List) Includes allow for specific routing configuration to be included from another HTTPProxy,possibly in another namespace. (see [below for nested schema](#nestedatt--spec--includes))
+- `includes` (Attributes List) Includes allow for specific routing configuration to be included from another HTTPProxy, possibly in another namespace. (see [below for nested schema](#nestedatt--spec--includes))
-- `ingress_class_name` (String) IngressClassName optionally specifies the ingress class to use for thisHTTPProxy.
-This replaces the deprecated 'kubernetes.io/ingress.class'annotation.
-For backwards compatibility, when that annotation is set, itis given precedence over this field.
+- `ingress_class_name` (String) IngressClassName optionally specifies the ingress class to use for this HTTPProxy.
+This replaces the deprecated 'kubernetes.io/ingress.class' annotation.
+For backwards compatibility, when that annotation is set, it is given precedence over this field.
 - `routes` (Attributes List) Routes are the ingress routes.
 If TCPProxy is present, Routes is ignored. (see [below for nested schema](#nestedatt--spec--routes))
 - `tcpproxy` (Attributes) TCPProxy holds TCP proxy information. (see [below for nested schema](#nestedatt--spec--tcpproxy))
 - `virtualhost` (Attributes) Virtualhost appears at most once.
-If it is present, the object is consideredto be a 'root' HTTPProxy. (see [below for nested schema](#nestedatt--spec--virtualhost))
+If it is present, the object is considered to be a 'root' HTTPProxy. (see [below for nested schema](#nestedatt--spec--virtualhost))

 <a id="nestedatt--spec--includes"></a>
 ### Nested Schema for `spec.includes`